 The demand for information gathered through Market Research will continue to increase to support adaptive management and continual improvement on programs.

-Large-scale Collection and Analyses Studies:
+Large-scale Data Collection and Analyses Studies:

 The region will continue to value the Residential Building Stock Assessment (RBSA) and Commercial Building Stock Assessment (CBSA) in the region.